fortune teller ball with hands and an SMS notification that reads

 Related Blog Post - Lead the Next Wave of Candidate Experience with SMS

-How Healthcare Recruiters are Rewriting the Volume Hiring Landscape
+How Healthcare Recruiters are Rewriting Hiring

 Healthcare workers are busy people.
 With hiring needs skyrocketing, how can you capture the attention of preoccupied candidates?
 And more importantly, how can you move them through your application process quickly to secure great hires?